fleetdm/fleet/docs/Using-Fleet/MDM-setup.md

 _Available in Fleet Premium_

-Connect Fleet to your ABM account to automatically enroll macOS hosts to Fleet when they’re first unboxed.
+When purchased through Apple or an authorized reseller, Macs can automatically enroll to Fleet when they’re first unboxed and set up by your end user.
+To do this, you must connect Fleet to Apple Business Manager (ABM).

 To connect Fleet to ABM, we will do the following steps:
-1. Generate ABM certificate and private key
+1. Generate certificate and private key for ABM
-2. Create a new MDM server in ABM
+2. Create a new MDM server record for Fleet in ABM
-4. Set the new MDM server as the auto-enrollment server for Macs
 3. Download the MDM server token from ABM
-4. Upload the server token and private key to the Fleet server
+4. Upload the server token, certificate, and private key to the Fleet server
+5. Set the new MDM server as the auto-enrollment server for Macs in ABM

 ### Step 1: generate required certificate and private key

+First we will generate a certificate/key pair.
+This pair is how Fleet authenticates itself to ABM.

 To get the two files, choose the "Fleet UI" or "fleetctl" method and follow the steps below.